Meagher County is named for Thomas Francis Meagher, who was an acting Governor of the Montana Territory.

 Contractor: E F Drew of Miles City

 Description: The building faces south and is a two story buff colored brick, white colored stucco and concrete structure.
-The buildimng is located on landscaped grounds in the center of White Sulphur Springs.
+The building is located on landscaped grounds in the center of White Sulphur Springs.
 The south center section projects slightly and has vertical dividers with windows between.
 The roof line is flat.
 The courtroom is located on the second story.
+The building houses the County District Court of the 164h Judicial District.

 Note: Plans had been prepared by J G Link of Billings in 1939 but the construction of the building did not proceed.